Photography Internship programs

-We work with photography interns from schools with official internship programs and show a keen desire to learn something about the business of photography.
-We ask them to commit 100-150 hours and expect them to exhibit professional behavior and a desire to learn and keep an open mind.
+We offer Los Angeles photography internships to students from schools with internship programs and who show a keen desire to learn something about the business and craft of photography.
+We want our photography interns to exhibit professional behavior, a desire to learn and keep an open mind.
 Some of the tasks they may perform range from marketing research to assisting on assignments.
 Interns must receive credit for their internship and provide a contact with their school.

 Photography internships are a great way to expand your professional network which you will need for two reasons.
 Firstly, who are you going to call when you get your first real jobs or are asked to do something you are not familiar with?
 You will need answers and perspectives and your network will have them if you take the time to develope one; preferably someone who has been in the business for a while.
-Your network should include experienced photographers who know what they are doing is going to give you the information you need.
-Photography students need a photographer they can call and ask for support and information throughout their careers.
+Your network should include experienced photographers who know what they are doing and can give you the information you need.
+Photography interns need other photographers they can call and ask for support, boune ideas off and ask for career advice.

-If you are seeking a Los Angeles photography internship, we recommend that students start interning in their freshman year because, with some notable exceptions, most schools are NOT going to teach you what you need to know to prosper as a photographer and you will be alone in a field that is more competitive than law, medicine or finance.
-It is almost certain you will not have a job when you graduate unless you already have a network in place.
+If you are seeking a Los Angeles photography internship, we recommend that students start interning in their freshman year because, with some notable exceptions, most schools are NOT going to teach you what you need to know to prosper as a photographer, and you will be alone in a field that is more competitive than law, medicine or finance.
+It is almost a given that you won't have a job when you graduate unless you already have a network in place.

 The photography field can be very rewarding but talent is no guarantee of prosperity.
-Business acumen and social skills, and A GOOD NETWORK are equally important, if not more important.
+Business acumen, social skills and A GOOD NETWORK are equally important, if not more important.
 I know of many very talented photographers who have not done so well for themselves and I know some mediocre photograhers with great business skills who have done well for themselves.

-We have worked with photography interns from Brooks School of Photography, Cal State Fullerton, Cal State Long Beach, Santa Monica City College, USC, Pasadena City College, Los Angeles City College, UC Riverside and Cal State Northridge.
+We have worked with photography interns from Cal State Fullerton, Cal State Long Beach, Santa Monica City College, USC, Pasadena City College, Los Angeles City College, UC Riverside and Cal State Northridge.
 However we do prefer students with ties to local universities and colleges that don't present a great travel challenge.

-So, to that end, we feel a responsibility to teach the ins-and-outs of commercial photography, and we do so with great care.
+I feel a responsibility to teach the ins-and-outs of commercial photography, to our interns and we do so with great care.
 We speak to students about lighting techniques and the business of photography.
 WE DO PAY ATTENTION and any intern that works with us is ENTITLED to my unsolicited opinions, time and attention when they have questions or even if they don't.
 They are also welcomed to schedule sit down talks with me and can call me any time with business or career questions.
 Please call if you are interested in a photography internship in Los Angeles.

 Photography assignments can be physically demanding, so interns should be prepared for a variety of tasks from digital capture to loading equipment before photography assignments.
 Since we use established photography assistants, interns aren't expected to know any lighting systems, techniques or setups.

-I think that THE MOST SUCCESSFUL INTERNS ASK THE BEST QUESTIONS, arrive on time, have very open minds and a good sense of humor.
+I think that THE MOST SUCCESSFUL INTERNS ASK THE BEST QUESTIONS, arrive on time, have open minds, some humility and humor.

 We look forward to talking with you about your career.